offile/PermissionsHelper/README.md

 🍎Permission management library for android platform, One line of code completes permission request

+## feature

+- Request runtime permissions
+- Request to draw at the top of other apps.
+  'android.permission.SYSTEM_ALERT_WINDOW'
+- Request to show notifications.

 ## Setup

 Add it in your root build.gradle at the end of repositories: